Defiant Quick-Start Guide

 Compilers

-and AMD compilers are both based on LLVM/Clang.
-The system GCC (version 7.5.0) compiler is also located in
+Cray, NVIDIA, Intel, and GCC compilers are provided through modules on Defiant.
+The system GCC (version 11.5.0) compiler is also located in

 /usr/bin